Update: The big day is almost here, and we're already seeing Black Friday streaming deals!

 - Google Chromecast for $19

-- The best budget deal in streaming will be the Chromecast or Fire TV Stick, both selling for around $20.
+- The best budget deal in streaming will be the Chromecast or Fire TV Stick.
+Chromecast will be cheaper, but the Fire TV Stick now comes with Alexa.

 - Don't bother shopping at the Apple Store for an Apple TV; instead, try Best Buy, Target, or hhgregg.